simpleanalytics/screenshot-grabber/README.md

 #### addStylesToElements

-If you want to click on a button (of a cookie banner for example) you can use this:
+If you want to add styles to an element you can use this function.
+Useful when a `100vh` is used.

 ```js
 {